freeCodeCamp/chinese/chinese/articles/what-is-the-jamstack-and-how-do-i-host-my-website-on-it.md

 CDN distribution map

-## So what makes a JAMstack app so great?
+## So what makes a JAMstack app so great

 JAMstack apps inherently satisfy most if not all of the [5 pillars of the AWS Well-Architected Framework][32].
 These are core concepts that AWS considers to deliver fast, secure, high-performing, resilient, and efficient infrastructure.